dappnode/DAppNodeDocs/docs/user/faq/general.md

   <summary>How to find out which Ports I need to forward?</summary>
   <div>
     <div>
-You can check the Port support page of your DAppNode <a href="http://my.dappnode/#/support/ports">here</a>.
+You can check the Port support page of your Dappnode <a href="http://my.dappnode/#/support/ports">here</a>.
 </div>
   </div>
 </details>